 Walking in the nearby fells is unrivalled and visitors don't have to be champion walkers as there is a vast variety of walks and climbs to suit all skill levels.

-Add to this the fantastic bike trails available in the area, golf courses at St Bees and Seascale, both with glorious beaches, nearby Eskdale with its miniature railway and Muncaster Castle with the World Hawk and Owl Centre, and you have all the ingredients for a memorable holiday, making this cottage a perfect base!
+Add to this the fantastic bike trails available in the area, golf courses at St Bees and Seascale, both with glorious beaches, nearby Eskdale with its miniature railway and Muncaster Castle with is beautiful gardens, and you have all the ingredients for a memorable holiday, making this cottage a perfect base!

 About the location